 2. Kahoot – Game-based Student Learning & Collaboration Tool

 Kahoot! is a game-based learning platform, used to play quiz-based learning, facilitate discussions, and create surveys in educational institutions.
-Its learning games are called “Kahoots“, can be played directly via a web browser or the Kahoot app.
+Its learning games are called “Kahoots” and can be played directly via a web browser or the Kahoot app.
 A teacher can introduce new concepts and have students take user-generated multiple-choice quizzes.
-If educators don’t want to make a quiz, they can search through millions of public Kahoots to play or remix.
+Educators who don’t want to make a quiz can search through millions of public Kahoots to play or remix.

 A great feature is the ability to import or create slides and combine them with various question types in one seamless interactive lesson.
 Educators can host games live via videoconferencing or send self-paced games to students to facilitate distance learning – this makes it a fantastic student collaboration tool.
 Educators can assess class learning progress and formative assessments can be conducted by using analytics from game reports.